 Today, TWI uses multiple programs and relationships to support tradeswomen.
 Among them are:

-- conducting informational Entry to Apprenticeship workshops both at our offices and at the West Oakland Job Resource Center;
+- Conducting informational Entry to Apprenticeship workshops both at our office and at the West Oakland Job Resource Center;

 - In partnership with the Building Trades, we sponsor the pre-apprenticeship workshops and scholarship program and the Women Building Conferences.